ShawnZhong/CS400-X-Team/x_team_style_guide.md

 ## Commenting style for public and private members of a class or interface:

-Try not to use inline comment (i.e. use a seperate line for commenting before the code that your want to comment on)@param Include @author, @param, @return, @throws if possible
+Try not to use inline comment (i.e. use a seperate line for commenting before the code that your want to comment on)

 ### Examples

 * classes
+  * Use Javadoc for every class
+  * Include @param, @author, @param, @return, @throws if possible
 * fields
 * constructors
 * methods